BrianARuff/ask-chat-gpt-chrome-extension/privacypolicy.md

 6. **Changes to This Policy** We may update this policy occasionally.
 Any changes will be posted on this page with an updated "Last updated" date.

-7. **Contact Us** If you have any questions or concerns regarding this privacy policy, please contact us at [Your Contact Information].
+7. **Contact Us** If you have any questions or concerns regarding this privacy policy, please contact us at brff19@gmail.com.

 ###### Last updated: November 3, 2023